Q: How can I help my child find relief from a poison ivy rash?

 A: As your children head into the great outdoors this summer, remind them of the simple rhyme, “Leaves of three, let them be.”

 Poison ivy consists of shiny clusters of three leaves, typically found in shrubs, vines, and trees.
 Sometimes the leaves appear waxy and curled.
-Remember that poison oak and poison sumac are also known as poison ivy.
+Remember that poison oak and poison sumac are also known as poison ivy and there are different types around the United States.

 An allergic reaction occurs when the oily substance from the plant — called urushiol — comes in direct contact with the skin.
 The oil can also be transferred to the skin from dogs, sports equipment, or clothing that have been exposed to the oily substance of poison ivy.